benkelly/Airline-Seat-Planner-Aws-Lambda/README.md

 # AWS Lambda

-I felt that this would application would server a much better application if accessible through an API and that a light weight serverless architecture was the best fit.
+I felt that this application would serve a much better application if accessible through an API and that a light weight serverless architecture was the best fit.

 I chose to also use the [Spring Cloud Function framework](https://spring.io/projects/spring-cloud-function) as I love Spring and also there idea of aiming to create an almost cloud agnostic framework for serverless applications and such.

 ### curl example:
 ```bash